 Private Health Insurance

 Private health insurance in Australia offers comprehensive coverage for specific medical requirements not covered by Medicare.
 This includes fees and costs of private hospitals, ambulance cover, out-of-hospital expenses, pregnancy, dental, and various specific medical treatments.
+For those in blue-collar jobs, specifically top stonemason jobs such as CNC operators and stone polishers, understanding these healthcare options is crucial for managing their well-being and financial planning.
 Private health insurance typically covers three distinct areas: general treatment, ambulance, and hospital.

 Private health insurance is supplementary to Medicare.
 Policyholders can claim services from both Medicare and their private insurance, depending on coverage.
 For instance, as a private patient in a public hospital, you can claim from both Medicare and your private insurer for covered services.